Hae Yeon Choo

 Choo, Hae Yeon.
 2012.
 “The Transnational Journey of Intersectionality.”
 Gender & Society 26(1):40-45. https://doi.org/10.1177/0891243211426724

 Choo, Hae Yeon and Myra Marx Ferree.
 2010.
 “Practicing Intersectionality in Sociological Research: A Critical Analysis of Inclusions, Interactions, and Institutions in the Study of Inequalities.”
 Sociological Theory 28(2):129-149. https://doi.org/10.1111/j.1467-9558.2010.01370.x

 Choo, Hae Yeon.
 2006.
 “Gendered Modernity and Ethnicized Citizenship: North Korean Settlers in Contemporary South Korea.”
 Gender & Society 20(5):576-604. https://doi.org/10.1177/0891243206291412

 Choo, Hae Yeon.
-Forthcoming in 2021. “‘Layoffs Are Murder, But They Are Also Everyday Life’: A Critique of Labor and Living in the Era of Ghost Capital.”
-In Crisis Under Critique, edited by Didier Fassin and Axel Honneth.
+2022. “‘Layoffs Are Murder, but They Are Also Everyday Life’: A Critique of Labor and Living in the Era of Ghost Capital.”
+Pp. 76-96 in Crisis Under Critique, edited by Didier Fassin and Axel Honneth.
 New York: University of Columbia Press.